t02smith/t02smith/README.md

 I'm currently a 2nd BSc Computer Science student @ the University of Southampton

 I'm currently working on:\
+🔭 moneytracker - A CLI tool to track expenses using Python and SQLite\
 🔭 Gitto - A version control system using Python, Spring Boot, React.js

 I'm currently learning:\